irregulargentlewomen/ratedrforrapist/README.md

 To Do
 =====
-* create an MPAA-style title graphic
+* create a decent title graphic
 * test the CSS on actual mobile devices
-* add Melior as an embedded font for the MPAA graphic & h1